PT-70/MS3-BBQ/README.md

  BBQ 4 Beginners is a simple website aimed at barbecue novices to get some basic information to help them make informed decisions on what type of bbq will be best for their particular needs, what tools they will require, some simple recipes, and various hints and tips to get them started.
+They can also add their own recipes to the site for others to use.

  # UX